Dissecting the collinear structure of quark splitting at NNLL

 Next we examine the pure $C_F^2$ piece, i.e. the abelian $q \to q gg$ contribution.
 This channel is somewhat different from the gluon decay contributions we have studied thus far.
 Here there is no association of the results to the running coupling scale or scheme and no $b_0 X$ terms that accompany the DGLAP endpoint contribution.
 Accordingly in this channel one can focus purely on illustrating the extraction of $\mathcal{B}^{q,\text{(ab.)}}_2(z)$, the abelian gluon emission piece.

 In Ref.~\cite{Anderle:2020mxj} we arrived at $B_2^q$ as part of the NNLL structure\footnote{We remind the reader that leading double logarithmic contributions are absent for the mMDT so that the logarithmic hierarchy starts with NLL single-logarithmic terms.} for the mMDT jet mass distribution $\frac{\rho}{\sigma_0} \frac{d\sigma}{d\rho}$, by performing an order $\alpha_s^2$ calculation in the small $\rho$ limit.
 For two real emissions, this involved considering two configurations.
 The first, called $\mathcal{F}^{\text{pass}}(z,\rho)$ in Ref.~\cite{Anderle:2020mxj}, had a relatively energetic large-angle emission that passes a condition $1-z_{\text{cut}}> z > z_{\text{cut}}$, with a smaller-angle emission with no constraint on its energy.
 Together the emissions set a value $\rho$ for the normalised jet mass squared, and taking $\rho \ll z_{\text{cut}}$ ensures that both emissions are collinear though not necessarily strongly ordered in angle.
 This configuration falls entirely within the jurisdiction of the triple-collinear splitting functions.
-The second configuration, called $\mathcal{F}^{\text{fail}}(z,\rho)$, involves a situation where the larger-angle emission is relatively soft and has $z < z_{\text{cut}}$.
-This emission is then ``groomed away'' and does not contribute to the jet mass $\rho$ which is then set by the smaller angle emission.
+The second configuration, called $\mathcal{F}^{\text{fail}}(z_p,\rho)$, involves a situation where the larger-angle emission is relatively soft and fails the $\zc$ condition.\footnote{Note that $\mathcal{F}^{\text{fail}}(z_p,\rho)$ is a function of the splitting variable $z_p$, shown in Fig.~\ref{fig:qggab}} This emission is then ``groomed away'' and does not contribute to the jet mass $\rho$ which is then set by the smaller angle emission.